deeptir18/cornflakes-scripts/README.md

 5. If at any point you need to power cycles or reboot the nodes, please rerun step 1 (configuring the machine post reboot) and the jumbo frames command if necessary, as well as any steps you have not done (generate config file, clone cornflakes).
-If you are using d6515 machines, and need to-regenerate the config file, you need to change the SSH_INTERFACE_NAME variable as mentioned in step 2 if you power cycled the machines.
+If power cycle and are using d6515 machines, and need to-regenerate the config file, you need to change the SSH_INTERFACE_NAME variable in `/local/repository/generate-config.py` as mentioned in step 2 (as the scripts in `/local/repository/` reset).

 # Results reproduced overview
 ## Main results reproduced